 A Gay Couple’s City Trip to Cape Town

-After an 11-hour flight from Amsterdam directly to Cape Town, we arrived on the African continent ready to explore a new city, a new country, yet even a new continent.
-The legislative capital city of South Africa is mostly known for the significant Table Mountain, V&A Waterfront, several museums as well as other unique nature monuments like Lion’s Head and the Cape of Good Hope, beautiful white beaches and South African Pinguins.
+After an 11-hour flight from Amsterdam directly to Cape Town, we arrived at the African continent ready to explore a new city, a new country, yet even a new continent.
+The legislative capital city of South Africa is mostly known for the significant Table Mountain, V&A Waterfront, several museums as well as other unique nature monuments like Lion’s Head and the Cape of Good Hope, beautiful white beaches, and South African Penguins.
 The city of Cape Town developed tremendously for the FIFA World Cup in 2010.
-After our first four days in Cape Town, we planned to relocate from the city center to the south side staying at St. James.
+After our first four days in Cape Town, we planned to relocate from the city center to the south side, staying at St. James.
 Read all about it in our second article about Cape Town.
 But now, let’s get started with our Gay City Trip Cape Town Part 1!

 Our favorite airline KLM Royal Dutch Airlines offers flights starting from €500 to Cape Town and Johannesburg.
 A special tip for German travelers: SkyTeam member KLM Royal Dutch Airlines brings you from 10 German Airports via Amsterdam-Schiphol, to over 160 destinations around the globe.